Correlated metals and unconventional superconductivity in rhombohedral trilayer graphene: A renormalization group analysis: Interaction vertices

 \subsection{Hund's coupling and other interactions}

-Among the four-fermion interactions, the inter-valley Hund's coupling \eqnref{eq:HJIVC} is essential for determining the isospin symmetry-breaking phase \cite{trg_exp2021half,trg_exp2021superconductivity}.
+Among the four-fermion interactions, the intervalley Hund's coupling \eqnref{eq:HJIVC} is essential for determining the isospin symmetry-breaking phase \cite{trg_exp2021half,trg_exp2021superconductivity}.
 Moreover, a ferromagnetic Hund's coupling is consistent with spin-polarized phases found in the phase diagram of RTG.
-Short range density-density interactions, like an on-site Hubbard interaction, can give rise to inter-valley Hund's coupling \cite{ivcchatterjee2021rtg}.
+Short-range density-density interactions, like an on-site Hubbard interaction, can give rise to intervalley Hund's coupling \cite{ivcchatterjee2021rtg}.

-Before analyzing realistic Coulomb interaction and phonon mediated interaction, we first build intuition from the local interaction whose strength is uniform in the momentum space, namely the coupling constant does not depend on the momentum transfer.
+Before analyzing realistic Coulomb interaction and phonon-mediated interaction, we first build intuition from the local interaction whose strength is uniform in the momentum space, namely the coupling constant does not depend on the momentum transfer.
 The are two versions of Hund's couplings in the existing literature: the spin Hund's coupling